MicrosoftDocs/azure-stack-docs/AKS-Hybrid/reference/aks-edge-ps/add-aksedgenode.md

 ---
 title: Add-AksEdgeNode for AKS Edge
 author: rcheeran
-description: The Add-AksEdgeNode PowerShell command Adds a new AksEdge node to the cluster.. ms.topic: reference ms.date: 10/04/2022 ms.author: rcheeran
+description: The Add-AksEdgeNode PowerShell command Adds a new AksEdge node to the cluster. ms.topic: reference ms.date: 10/04/2022 ms.author: rcheeran